Unable to mount VirtualBox shared folders

 - Fix NFS errors in VM

-- Increase RAM on the VM
+- Not enough RAM for the VM

-- Problems fetching packages in VM
+- Problems provisioning and fetching packages in VM

 - Replicate application data locally for development